glag2/glag2-Internship-Case-2024-DEC/README.md

 # What I've founded

-- The avaiable period goes from the middle of August 2020 to the end of January 2024 -
+- The avaiable period goes from the 25 June 2020 to the end of January 2024 -